-I agree to be tested for HIV infection.
-If the results show I have HIV, I agree to additional testing which may occur on the sample I provide today to determine the best treatment for me and to help guide HIV prevention programs.
+I agree to testing for the diagnosis of HIV infection.
+If I am found to have HIV, I agree to additional testing which may occur on the sample I provide today to determine the best treatment for me and to help guide HIV prevention programs.
 I also agree to future tests to guide my treatment.
 I understand that I can withdraw my consent for future tests at any time.
-If I test positive for HIV infection, I understand that my health care provider will talk with me about telling my sex or needle-sharing partners of possible exposure.